 It was sunset on Tuesday, just 32 hours since the fire began in the Cajon Pass, and as far as the eye could see, desolation.
 Canyons and ridges, orchards and scrub, trails and houses, all aflame or already ash.

 Young Kim, 72, a Christian pastor, hunkered beside Webb.
-Wearing a mask against the smoke, he spoke not of a miracle but a test of faith, calling the destruction an augury: “We are approaching the end of the world.”
+Wearing an Air Filtration Anti Dust Mask against the smoke, he spoke not of a miracle but a test of faith, calling the destruction an augury: “We are approaching the end of the world.”

 Not exactly.
 This was a 25,000-acre patch of California going up in smoke, as large patches of California do every summer and autumn, which is why it’s called fire season.
 Fires are not only inevitable, they can benefit the landscape by purging undergrowth and regenerating ecosystems.
 They are natural.